hanmindev/ingot-docs/Writerside/topics/The-Stack.md

 However, we are able to leverage an advantage that Minecraft has over normal systems: the ability to create an arbitrary number of scoreboards at compile time.

 If we assume that functions cannot call themselves recursively (even through other functions, i.e. if we treat all the functions as nodes, and draw an edge to other functions that the function calls, we cannot have a cycle), then we can create a fixed number of scoreboards for each function, since the amount of stack memory needed is known at compile time.
+Essentially we are moving as much of the stack memory to global memory.

+I'm sure this seems like an awful idea, but efficiency-wise it is best.

 This may seem wasteful, but it should not be too bad.
 There are some optimizations to reduce the number of scoreboards: